xeago/gradblog/graduation/extended-abstract.md

 Elasticsearch implements a really nice domain specific language (DSL) to query the index.
 The heading of this paragraph links to the official documentation.
 Using simple to understand composites it is possible to create queries tailored for your data and usecases.
-The DSL has constructs like `bool`, `range`, `query-string` and more.
+The DSL has constructions like `bool`, `range`, `query-string` and more.
 During the internship I constructed several of these queries as well as built an abstraction for the common structure for queries.